amaurits/CoveringMuslimsBook/content/related/Annual2018/index.md

   name: download report
   url: https://www.mediaandminorities.org/reports/
 subtitle: Newspaper Coverage of African Americans, Asian Americans, Latinos, Jews, and Muslims.
-title: 2018 Report on Media Portrayals:
+title: 2018 Report on Media Portrayals
 ---

 In this Report, we examine 2018 coverage of five significant American racial, ethnic, or religious groups: African Americans, Asian Americans, Latinos, Jews, and Muslims.
 Latinos and African Americans are the largest of these groups, constituting approximately 16% and 13% of the US population, respectively.
 Asian Americans are the next most numerous, at roughly 5%.
 Jews and Muslims make up much smaller proportions of the American population, at approximately 2% and 1%, respectively.